Citrus Poppy Seed Dressing is a light and healthy vinaigrette perfect on fresh summer salads!

 I was originally introduced to poppy seed dressing at a restaurant many years ago on a spinach, strawberry and bacon salad.
 It was pretty darn good, but the dressing was a bit heavy and loaded with white sugar.
-This version replaces the sugar with honey and adds a fresh note of citrus from lime juice.
+This Citrus Poppy Seed Dressing replaces the sugar with honey and adds a fresh note of citrus from lime juice.

 I used to have a serious salad dressing addiction.
 My side compartments on my refrigerator would be overflowing with all of the new dressings I would randomly pick up at the supermarket.
 I had to have a wide variety of options, which goes for just about anything in my life, not only dressings.